Mikuel210/Statify/README.md

 environments automatically import the ``statify`` module, and are able to import other modules from Statify, such as ``constants`` or ``compiler``.

-You can execute a Python script as a virtual environment by calling ``statify.execute_venv``
+You can execute a Python script as a virtual environment by calling ``statify.execute_venv``.

 ### The compile file